mjoyner1029/Property/CI_CD_STATUS.md

 ## Conclusion

-The CI/CD pipeline now provides a robust foundation for continuous delivery with automated verification.
-Day 1 and Day 2 implementations ensure both smooth deployments and comprehensive post-deploy validation.
-The next phases will focus on expanding test coverage, enhancing security controls, and improving overall automation and notifications.
+The CI/CD pipeline now provides a comprehensive system for continuous delivery with automated verification, release management, and cutover procedures.
+Days 1-4 implementations ensure smooth deployments, thorough validation, and rehearsed cutover/rollback processes.
+With the release candidate workflow and blue/green cutover rehearsal in place, the team can confidently prepare and execute releases with minimal risk.
+The next phases will focus on enhancing notifications and advanced security controls to further improve the overall delivery pipeline.